 Carson Falls is another series of waterfalls (though not as extensive a series as the nearby Cataract Falls).

-Because it sits near the top of the drainage around Pine Hill and Oat Hill (part of the Mt Tamalpais drainage), I suspect this waterfall has a short season.
+Because it sits near the top of the drainage around Pine Mountain and Oat Hill (part of the Mt Tamalpais drainage), I suspect this waterfall has a short season.

 As for the falls itself, there’s a topmost tier, which consists of two minor plunges (I’m guessing about 20-30ft in total height for this section).
 I happened to see some blooming larkspur flowers fronting this section of the waterfall.

 Beyond this falls, stream continues cascading down minor drops and rapids, but they’re not photogenic.
 I actually did hike to the very bottom and didn’t find it particularly worth it except that it was quite peaceful and naturesque down there.

 Hiking from Azalea Hill Trailhead to Oat Hill Road

 The 3.5-mile hike begins at a parking area right across the Fairfax-Bolinas Road from the gated Pine Mountain Fire Road.
 I believe this was called the Azalea Hill Trailhead.

 After crossing the Fairfax-Bolinas Road, I then went past the gate and hiked on the Pine Mountain Road, which was totally exposed to the sun.

 This initial climb was hot and pretty relentless as it ascended up a minor hill, then dropped briefly before making a longer climb up to the summit of the Pine Mountain Road near some power lines.